Low-Power Design Strategies for Camera Modules

 Image Sensor: Choose sensors with low-power modes.
 For instance, some CMOS image sensors can enter an ultra-low power sleep mode when idle, only waking up when an image needs to be captured.
 This can significantly reduce power consumption.
 Moreover, new backside illuminated (BSI) sensors can offer lower power consumption than traditional front-illuminated sensors at the same performance level, as they utilize light more efficiently and reduce the power needed to achieve sufficient brightness.

-Other Peripheral Devices: Choose low-power models for peripheral devices like Wi-Fi and Bluetooth modules.
-For example, Bluetooth Low Energy (BLE) modules can enter sleep mode when data transmission is infrequent, reducing power consumption.
+Choose low-power models for peripheral devices such as Wi-Fi and Bluetooth modules.
+For instance, Bluetooth Low Energy (BLE) modules can go into sleep mode when data transmission is infrequent, thereby decreasing power consumption.

 Reduce Circuit Parasitic Parameters: During the PCB design phase, optimize routing and component placement to reduce parasitic capacitance and inductance in the circuit.
 These parasitic parameters can cause energy loss during signal transmission, so reducing them can improve circuit efficiency and lower power consumption.
 For example, shorten the length of high-frequency signal lines to reduce signal reflection and attenuation, thereby lowering the power consumption during signal transmission.